Exploring the Black Hills of South Dakota in the Winter

 Not far from Mount Rushmore is the Crazy Horse Memorial.
 The Crazy Horse Memorial remains a work in progress as the carving slowly takes shape.

-Chief Henry Standing Bear of the Oglala Lakota asked sculptor Korczak Ziolkowski to create a sculpture recognizing the great chief, Crazy Horse, so that all would know the tribes had great heroes as well.
+Chief Henry Standing Bear of the Oglala Lakota asked sculptor Korczak Ziolkowski to create a sculpture recognizing the great chief Crazy Horse so that all would know the tribes had great heroes as well.

-The Crazy Horse Memorial
+The Crazy Horse Memorial (from our visit in January 2019).

 You can easily spend a couple of hours here touring all of the exhibits on the life of the Lakota and the history of the memorial.